hbctraining/Training-modules/Rmarkdown/lesson1.md

 ---
 title: Creating reports in R
-subtitle: knitr and Rmarkdown
+subtitle: knitr and RMarkdown
 author: Michael J. Steinbaugh, Meeta Mistry, Radhika Khetani
 ---

 ## Learning Objectives

-* What is Rmarkdown?
+* What is RMarkdown?
-* What are the uses of Rmarkdown
+* What are the uses of RMarkdown
 * Creating html reports using knitr

 # Reproducible reports in R